 Why did you choose to come to Barnsley College?

 “I knew I wanted to study Music after I finished school and Barnsley College has remarkable facilities such as The Electric Theatre, with Barnsley town centre having a great music scene allowing me to find gigs, play to an audience and gain experience.
 My father also encouraged me to come to this College, as he said it was one of the best in the country with an Outstanding Ofsted rating, which pushed me even more to attend here.”

 What attracted you to the role of SU President?

 “I have always wanted to be part of the Students’ Union.
 When the applications opened, I was instantly drawn to the role of President as it is such an important and impactful role.
 I wanted to be in a role leading an incredibly unique and passionate team who all have the same aim – making the College a better place for students!”

 What advice would you give to someone who is just starting their journey at Barnsley College, whether they’re studying a vocational course, A Levels, apprenticeship, T Level (Technical Qualification) or a Higher Education course?

-You are also the HE Governor, what’s your experience of this role?
+You are also the Further Education (FE) Governor, what’s your experience of this role?

 What is your main goal this year as Students’ Union President?